Stay Connected

 • $750 Bonus at 90 days for Qualified candidates after successful completion of the introductory period.

-• Monthly retention bonus of $694.00 for full time employees
+• Monthly Retention Bonus of $694.50 per month for full time employment.

 • Paid training and professional development